 Prepare Raspberry PI Operating System

 Make your OS up to date.
-From terminal, use following command:
+From terminal, use the following command:

 sudo apt update -y && sudo apt upgrade -y

 RPI.GPIO should be already installed (otherwise, you can get it installed with the command “sudo apt install python3-rpi.gpio”).

 You can get my script directly in your RPI with the following command:

 Following paragraphs will describe code lines.

 Our breathing led script starts importing required python modules:

 import RPi.GPIO as GPIO import sys import time

 Then the number corresponding to PWM led is associated to a variable for better code management.
 After this, broadcom (BCM) naming is set to be used, according to Raspberry PI pinout.
 We also set PWM led to output: